A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Motivations for engaging in the collaborative development of open LLMs (RQ2)

-Open source provides a strategic approach for building ecosystems where diverse stakeholder pool resources and avoid duplication to compete effectively with leading AI companies.
-This collective approach is particularly important for smaller organizations and regions lacking individual capacity to compete with major technology companies.
+Open source provides a strategic approach for building ecosystems where diverse stakeholders pool resources and avoid duplication to compete effectively with leading AI companies.
+This collective approach is particularly important for smaller organisations and regions lacking the individual capacity to compete with major technology companies.
 For example, I1 from AI Singapore explains their ecosystem strategy of building foundations that are \textit{``70\% complete,''} enabling others to develop the remaining 30\% based on their specific needs.
-This approach allows smaller organizations to collaborate, pool resources like compute and data, enable model reuse, and avoid duplicated effort.
+This approach allows smaller organisations to collaborate, pool resources such as compute and data, enable model reuse, and avoid duplicating effort.

 Regional ecosystem building also represents a crucial strategy for areas lacking major AI capabilities.
 For example, I11 from SCB 10X explains: \textit{``we try to open source things because we want to foster innovation within Thailand and help the community grow, so that we can catch up with all the big tech players...
-We feel like we do not have the capacity to compete with, say, OpenAI.''} I17 from Fraunhofer IAIS emphasizes this need in the European context: \textit{``in Europe we do not have companies that are as big in numbers as DeepSeek, let alone the US companies.
+We feel like we do not have the capacity to compete with, say, OpenAI.''} I17 from Fraunhofer IAIS emphasises this need in the European context: \textit{``in Europe we do not have companies that are as big in numbers as DeepSeek, let alone the US companies.
 So what we need in Europe instead is an ecosystem...
 Without open source, these ecosystems have no chance to grow fast or provide economic value.''}

-The BigScience Workshop demonstrates ecosystem benefits through the mobility of its contributors, who subsequently brought code, infrastructure, and techniques developed during the workshop to other organizations like Mistral and Cohere.
-The workshop also created direct benefits for Hugging Face as the coordinating organization, with I4 explaining that learnings from the collaboration shaped \textit{``how the hub evolved, how the datasets library evolved, how the inference libraries, open source inference libraries that we are putting out evolved.''}
+The BigScience Workshop demonstrates ecosystem benefits through the mobility of its contributors, who subsequently brought code, infrastructure, and techniques developed during the workshop to other organisations, such as Mistral and Cohere.
+The workshop also created direct benefits for Hugging Face as the coordinating organisation, with I4 explaining that learnings from the collaboration shaped \textit{``how the hub evolved, how the datasets library evolved, how the inference libraries, open source inference libraries that we are putting out, evolved.''}